 Many artists and architects have proportioned their works to approximate the golden ratio.
 A famous example is Pantheon built in Ancient Greece:

-Can you use it on web design?
+Can it be used for web design?
 You betcha.
 Here’s Twitter:

 Here’s a comment by Twitter’s creative director, @stop:

 To anyone curious about #NewTwitter proportions, know that we didn’t leave those ratios to chance.